Genesiss Hospital Our Treatment Arrow icon pointing right

 • Stone fragments pass gradually through urine

-• Pain-relieving medicines may be prescribed
+• Pain medications may be prescribed

 • Increased fluid intake is advised

-• Follow-up visits assess stone clearance
+• Follow-up visits help assess complete stone clearance

 Recovery After RIRS

-Recovery after RIRS is usually smooth:
+Recovery after RIRS is usually smooth.

-• Adequate hydration helps flush remaining fragments
+• Proper hydration is important to flush remaining fragments

-• Follow-up imaging confirms complete stone removal
+• Follow-up imaging ensures complete stone removal

 Medical consultation is advised if you experience: